-Limi valley trek is famous with it’s isolated under the protected area with beautiful flora and fauna.
+Limi valley trek is famous for it’s isolated under the protected area with beautiful flora and fauna.
 Remote wilderness Limi valley trekking is situated in the Karnali region of Nepal and required a special permit from the government of Nepal.

 An amazing Limi valley treks is a very dry and unproductive area.
-So the people living here a very difficult life but they were very humble and friendliness with their smiling face.
-Tourist walk through the ancient salt trading and pilgrimage route up to the Tibetan crossing the Nara La pass (4620 m) with a stunning vista of Himalayas.
+So the people living here a very difficult life but they were very humble and friendliness with their smiling faces.
+Tourists walk through the ancient salt trading and pilgrimage route up to the Tibetan crossing the Nara La pass (4620 m) with a stunning vista of Himalayas.
 From the Hilsa border, you turn northeast towards the Limi Valley.

 Hilsa, is a gateway to explore Mount Kailash which is located in Tibet.
 Visitor can experience the ancient Buddhist Monasteries, local people, and their traditions which are the main attraction of the Limi valley trek.
 The local inhabitants still earn their livelihood by trading commodities like salt, cotton, barley, and rice in Tibet.
 Cheap Limi valley trekking possible to visit at any time (except winter) throughout the year.

 Why people choose Limi valley trek?

 Limi valley trek is perhaps the most dramatic and picturesque scenery in the Nepalese Himalaya.
 You will have face to face a view of Beautiful mountains through forests, hills, and tiny villages.
 Limi valley trek is a part of the Great Himalayan Trail (GHT) of Nepal and it is a great sense of anticipation builds as you trek up the Dolpo valley, passing through intriguing tiny villages, Buddhist monasteries.

 Limi valley trek includes all meals, road-head transport, services of English-speaking local trekking guide and porters to carry the luggage.
 You will only need to carry a day-pack and you can walk at your own pace.

 Limi valley trekking highlights and Himalayan Sights